-Invitations are being issued to the organ recital and reception be given in the Presbyterian Church on Jan.
-16. Frederick T. Short, well known concert organist, will preside at the organ, and Marie De Kyzer, lyric soprano, will be the soloist.
+Invitations are being issued to the organ recital and reception to be given in the Presbyterian Church on Jan.
+16. Frederick T. Short, well known concert organist, will preside at the organ, 1.
+Short, well known concert organist, will preside at the organ, and Marie De Kyzer, lyric soprano, will be the soloist.
 Mr. Short won distinction in England as an organist even at the tender age of ten.
 At that age he was appointed organist of St. Mary's, Birmingham, England, being at the time the youngest organist in the world.
 As a concert organist he has few living equals.
 Marie De Kyzer has been special soloist with some of the greatest orchestras in the country.
 She made an eight weeks' tour with the Minneapolis Symphony Orchestra.
-She has also appeared on numerous occasions with such well-known stars as Galli Curci, Alma Gluck, Martinelli and Guido Ciccolini.
+She has also appeared on numerous occasions with such wellknown stars as Galli Curci, Alma Gluck, Martinelli and Guido Ciccolini.
 The reception to follow the recital will be given by the officers of the church and their wives.